 \section{Theoretical analyses}

-Here, we can theoretically evaluate the $N$-dependence of the width of the PDF of $G(t;n)$ intuitively by introducing an approximation of the random variables $\{x_j(t)\}$ which are known to follow a power law in the steady state.
-A more precise derivation using the generalized central limit theorem is given in Appendix D. We introduce the following value as the measure of the width, $\bar{G}(t;N)^2$.
+Here, we can theoretically evaluate the $N$ dependence of the width of the PDF of $G(t;n)$ intuitively by introducing an approximation of random variables $\{x_j(t)\}$ that are known to follow a power law in the steady state.
+A more precise derivation using the generalised central limit theorem is given in Appendix D. We introduce the measure of the width, $\bar{G}(t;N)^2$, where